Are you interested in learning about foundation grants for writers?

 The Christopher Isherwood Foundation funds several grants for published writers.
 To be eligible for this award, individuals must have published at least one work of fiction.
 The publication can be a short story collection or a novel.
 Each grant award is for $4,000 and is made with the intention of allowing talented writers to set aside time for creating new works for publication.
 Grants are awarded on a competitive basis.
 Interested writers can find application guidelines on the foundation's website.

-The Maine Community Foundation administers the Martin Dibner Fellowship for Maine Writers.
-This award provides grants ranging from $500 to $1,000 to new writers.
+The Maine Writers & Publishers Alliance administers Dibner Fellowships for Maine writers.
+These awards provide grants to new writers.
 The program is designed for authors who show promise yet have not yet published a book.
-Funds are intended to help recipients pay for workshops that can help them refine their writing skills, but in some circumstances may be used for financial support for the writer who is in the process of completing a writing project.
+Funds are intended to help recipients pay for retreats and workshops that can help them refine their writing skills.
 Awards are rotated between fiction writers (even years) and poets (odd years).

 The Lannan Foundation provides funding for a variety of literary programs.
 Each year, the foundation provides a number of literary fellowships and awards.
 These awards provide financial support to writers with a track record of making significant literary contributions and who have the potential to continue producing distinguished works.
 Individual writers cannot apply for this program, but rather must be nominated by an anonymous network of literary professionals.
 The final selection of grantees is made by the literary committee of the Lannan Foundation.